I Can't Sing!: Background

 In December 2012, Harry Hill announced that he was working on a musical based on the talent show The X Factor.
 The show was confirmed in 2013, and it was announced that the musical would open in London in 2014, and would be called It's Time to Face the Musical!

 On 22 May, it was announced the show would now be called I Can't Sing!, and that it would play the London Palladium, with tickets going on sale the following day.
 The show was written by Harry Hill and is directed by Sean Foley, with choreography by Kate Prince, set design by Es Devlin, costume design by Leah Archer, illusions by Scott Penrose, lighting design by Jon Clark, orchestrations by Chris Egan, sound design by Gareth Owen and sound effects by Ben and Max Ringham.
 An original score of 19 songs was penned, by Hill with music by Steve Brown.

 At the press launch for the show on 2 September 2013, Simon Cowell said of the concept of an X Factor Musical: “I thought the idea of an X Factor musical, if it was too pompous, would be rubbish, and I did not want it to appear like a cash cow.
 I wanted it to be a celebration of the show but at the same time poke fun at what we do, because you can’t take it too seriously.
 Harry of all the people was the right person.
 His observation of the show in the past has been spot on.”
-People parodied in the show include Simon Cowell, Cheryl Cole, Louis Walsh, Gary Barlow and Dermot O'Leary.
+People parodied in the show include Simon Cowell, Cheryl Cole, Louis Walsh, and Dermot O'Leary.